gtoonstra/etl-with-airflow/_sources/great.txt

 * Schedules are defined in code, not in a separate tool and database
 * Can run tasks based on whether the previous run succeeded or failed
 * Trigger rules for tasks
+* AJAX/Rest API for job manipulation
+* Jobs/tasks are run in a context, because the scheduler passes in the necessary details
+* Can verify what is running on airflow and see the actual code